DavidRConnell/latex_documentation/README.md

 All values consisting of more than one word should be wrapped in "" (and all values can be wrapped in "" if desired).

-`DOCTYPE` should be the name of a template package.
+`DOCTYPE` should be the name of a template class.
-An example template package rushdoc is found in packages (see [Creating additional packages](#packages) for more info).
+An example template class rushdoc is found in classes (see [Creating additional classes](#classes) for more info).
-The term "template package" here simply means a sty file that sets style and formatting.
+The term "template class" here simply means a cls file that sets style and formatting.

 The fonts can be any font installed on your machine.
 Title font controls